 Financial Planning Practicum

 At the graduate level, students take one or more of these 3-credit courses which study financial planning cases.
-Student may be required to arrange these cases with a local financial firm, but most often the case study analysis is set up by the school.
+Students may be required to arrange these cases with a local financial firm, but most often the case study analysis is set up by the school.

 Career Information for Graduates of Certificate Programs